Forgetting Sarah Marshall: Plot

-Composer Peter Bretter is devastated when his girlfriend of five and a half years, TV actress Sarah Marshall, dumps him out of the blue.
-To get over Sarah, he decides to take a trip to Oahu, a place that Sarah used to talk about a lot.

-However, Peter's hopes for a relaxing getaway are ruined when he learns that Sarah and her new boyfriend, British rock star Aldous Snow, are staying at the same resort as him.
-Rachel Jansen, a hotel concierge, takes pity on Peter's situation so offers him a complimentary suite.
+Composer Peter Bretter is devastated when his girlfriend of five years, television actress Sarah Marshall, dumps him out of the blue.
+To get over her, he decides to take a trip to Oahu, Hawaii, a place Sarah used to talk about a lot.
+However, Peter's hopes for a relaxing getaway are ruined when he learns that Sarah and her new boyfriend, British rock star Aldous Snow, are staying at the same resort.
+Rachel Jansen, a hotel concierge, takes pity on Peter and offers him a complimentary suite.

-Peter's heartbreak is aggravated by awkward run-ins with Sarah and Aldous, as well as seeing all the vacationing couples at the resort.
+Peter's heartbreak is aggravated by awkward run-ins with Sarah and Aldous, and by the sight of vacationing couples at the resort.
 Things improve when he begins spending time with Rachel and developing feelings for her.

-While hanging out one night, Peter confesses to Rachel that he hates his day job of composing TV show music and that his true passion is writing a Dracula puppet rock opera.
+While hanging out one night, Peter confesses to Rachel that he hates his day job of composing music for television shows and that his true passion is writing a Dracula puppet rock opera.
 At a bar, Rachel volunteers Peter to perform a song from the opera and cheers him on as he performs the number.

-On a day out hiking with Peter, Rachel dares him to jump off a cliff into the ocean.
-He starts the jump but is caught by some vines, so is left dangling off the edge.
-With some prodding from Rachel, he lets go and safely lands in the water, after which she kisses him.
+On a hike one day, Rachel dares Peter to jump off a cliff into the ocean.
+He starts to jump but gets caught in some vines, and is left dangling off the edge.
+After Rachel prods him to let go, he lands safely in the water, and she kisses him.

 Meanwhile, the relationship between Sarah and Aldous is showing signs of trouble.
-This is exacerbated by the news that Sarah's latest TV show has been canceled and that Aldous is about to embark on an 18-month world tour with his band, Infant Sorrow.
+This is exacerbated by the news that Sarah's newest television show has been canceled and that Aldous is about to embark on an 18-month world tour with his band.
 At the same time, Peter's room is needed by new occupants, so he is placed in the suite next to Sarah's.

-Aldous and Peter run into each other while surfing one day.
-During their conversation, Aldous reveals that he and Sarah began having sex a full year before she broke up with Peter.
-When Peter later confronts Sarah about this, she tells him she had started feeling emotionally disconnected from him and that she could no longer save their relationship.
+When Aldous and Peter run into each other while surfing one day, Aldous lets slip that he and Sarah began having sex a full year before she broke up with Peter.
+When Peter confronts Sarah about this, she reveals she felt emotionally disconnected from him, and that she could no longer save their relationship.